-Who’s who when you’re buying a home
+Who’s who when buying a home?

 There are lots of different people you’ll need to deal with when you buy a property.